 [Related Page: Tableau Server Tutorial]

 Selecting one or more marks (individuals) in the scatter plot, allows users to filter the crosstab and also to display pertinent information related to those selections.
 The scatter plot is also broken into four quadrants that help the user identify where the urgent needs for successors exist.
 This data alone is not enough to fully understand the critical skills of the dashboard as it requires deeper analysis and understanding of the specific skills and talents needed-providing a means for identifying talent gaps in prospective replacements for each position.
 For confidentiality, this information has been removed from figure12.11.

 Human capital is every entity’s most valuable asset.
 By expressing appropriate facts and dimensions visually, it becomes easier to see outliers that require attention.
 But, progressive dashboards like the one presented here offer more than typical historical headcount reports-as they provide a means for progressive plans.

 In mid-2013, tableau software started trading publically on the New York stock exchange.
 Considering that the company has been in existence for a mere 10 years, it is exciting to imagine what the next 10 years will bring.

-Our ability to capture, use, and analyze data has improved considerably since the 1970s, when database tools started to become commercially available.
-In the early 1980s the spreadsheet became the “ killer application” on early personal computers because they provided a quantum leap in our ability to model different scenarios.
-Tableau provides yet another breakthrough in the ability to understand large and diverse data sets by making data easier to visualize and easier to grasp it.
+Our ability to capture, use, and analyze data has improved considerably since the 1970s when database tools started to become commercially available.
+In the early 1980s, the spreadsheet became the “ killer application” on early personal computers because it provided a quantum leap in our ability to model different scenarios.
+Tableau provides yet another breakthrough in the ability to understand large and diverse data sets by making data easier to visualize and easier to grasp.

 The ultimate goal of storing data is to turn it into information that can be further used to make better decisions.
 We are here with a belief that this post will help you reach your goals with tableau even faster.